catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 Text manipulation play a big role in Unix-like systems, and regular expressions are a very powerful tool for this.

 Regular expressions are symbolic notations used to identify patterns in text.
-In a way similar to shell wildcard, but much more capable.
-Note that there are different versions of regular expressions, they vary from tool to tool and programmin language to language.
+In a way similar to shell wildcards, but much more capable.
+Note that there are different versions of regular expressions, they vary from tool to tool and programming language to language.
 This will present regular expressions as in the **POSIX variant** (which covers most of the command line tools).
-Most programming languages (most notably Perl) uses a slightly larger and richer set of nations.
+Most programming languages (most notably Perl) uses a slightly larger and richer set of notations.

 **`<cmd: grep;>`**